 It is important that a person is informed and agreeable to the referral and we always check that this is the case.

 We review all current referrals each morning, contacting the relevant professional for further information if we do not think we have a complete picture.
 We always prioritise admissions depending on a person’s clinical and social needs.
-In some cases day therapy or community care may be a more appropriate choice or option, and often we will refer a person on to these services – sometimes as an interim measure while they wait for an in-patient unit bed to become available.
+In some cases community care may be a more appropriate choice or option, and often we will refer a person on to these services – sometimes as an interim measure while they wait for an in-patient unit bed to become available.

 When a bed becomes available, we contact the referring professional to arrange admission.
 The length of a person’s stay varies depending on their individual need.
 It is always our intention to help people manage their symptoms and feel comfortable enough to be able to return home if possible.
 However, some patients will die at the Hospice under the care of our highly experienced staff.